cv21rgt/OpenCV-CPP-Tutorial/2_Large_Dense_Array_Mat/1_Introduction.md

 2. `int cv::Mat::rows` - this is a public attribute that returns the number of rows in a cv::Mat array
 3. `int cv::Mat::dims` - this is a public attribute that returns the dimensions of a cv::Mat array
 4. `cv::MatSize cv::Mat::size` - this is a public attribute that returns the size of a cv::Mat array as a cv::Size object.
-5. `cv::size_t cv::Mat::total() const` - a member function that returns the total number of array elements.
+5. `std::size_t cv::Mat::total() const` - a member function that returns the total number of array elements.
 6. `int cv::Mat::channels() const` - a member function that returns the number of channels
 7. `int cv::Mat::type() const` - a member function that returns the data type of the array elements.
 This function returns an integer value which is not very descriptive e.g. the integer `16` is not very descriptive and does not tell you much about the data type of the array elements.
 You will need something like Figure 1 to decipher what the integer actually means.
 Or, we could write our own function that returns a more descriptive string.
 If you read the README file for this repository you will remember I mentioned we will want to create our own library of functions and classes that we can use in our everyday computer vision projects.
 The header file will be in the `include/UtilityFunctions` directory path, while the source file will be in the `src/UtilityFunctions` directory path.
 Our first function in this library is `std::string_view openCVDescriptiveDataType(int value)` - it accepts an integer value returned by the function `type()` and returns a more descriptive string.
 You will find this function in the namespace `CPP_CV::General`